ccincotti3/c_v_d_implementation/suggestions.md

 ### Option 8: Choose Your Own Dataset

 If none of the datasets above look interesting to you, feel free to find a different one.
 Just be sure to clearly indicate this preference and discuss your choice with your instructor.
+If you need help in finding datasets for your projects, **[this link](https://git.generalassemb.ly/AdiBro/Resources/blob/master/Datasets.md)** contains a lot of sources to get interesting datasets.